Top blog articles

 It’s common knowledge that renovating your home often involves creating, signing, and reviewing contracts.
 If homeowners don’t have legally binding written contracts in place with the professionals they’ve hired, there is the potential for a whole world of legal and financial trouble.
 Most people know what’s needed in a basic contract agreement – names, what’s going to be done (scope of work), and cost – but there are some aspects that are specific to renovation contracts that the average homeowner might not know.
 Here, we’ll take a look at the various parts of a solid home renovation contract.

 After you’ve gone through the bidding process and hired a home remodeling contractor, it’s important to go over the scope of work section of your contract before signing.
 In fact, Building Advisor calls this the most important part of the contract, and there are a few essentials to keep in mind when going over the scope of work with the home remodeling contractor you’ve hired.

-First, the average homeowner is at a slight disadvantage as far as estimating remodeling costs, so he/she will want to make sure the scope of work is as detailed as possible.
-Instead of saying, “Contractor will install poles and shelving in walk-in closet,” consider other specific aspects that might affect the cost, such as materials and quantities, and make sure to specify them in writing.
+First, the average homeowner is at a slight disadvantage as far as estimating remodeling costs so he/she will want to make sure the scope of work is as detailed as possible.
+Instead of saying, “Contractor will install poles and shelving in a walk-in closet,” consider other specific aspects that might affect the cost, such as materials and quantities, and make sure to specify them in writing.

 Second, the homeowner will want to be specific with regard to the timeline.
 Start and end dates are standard in contracts, but it might be in the homeowner’s best interest to include milestones along the way if the project is extensive.
 This will ensure that workers are making progress as promised, and also increases the likelihood that it will end on the agreed upon date.